Soham0429/Soham_112123070_dBlats_NLP/README.md

 # YouTube Transcript Summarizer

-This Python script extracts, processes, and summarizes the transcript of a YouTube video using natural language processing (NLP) techniques.
+This Python code extracts, processes, and summarizes the transcript of a YouTube video using natural language processing (NLP) techniques.
 The summarized text is generated for enhancing content consumption and knowledge acquisition.

 ## Features